youngkimi/multi-thread-exercise/README.md

 If a lock is available, the thread acquires it by decrementing the lock count.
 Once the task is finished, the thread releases the lock by incrementing the lock count.

+But unfortunately, you need to make sure that shared variables are accessed by only one thread at a time.
+If multiple threads access them simultaneously, it can cause concurrency problems.
+That's why you should keep the `lockCount` at 1, which is what we call a `binary semaphore`.

+You might think there is no difference between `mutex` and `binary semaphore`, but there are some distinctions.
+First, since a `mutex` can lock a target object, it cannot be accessed by another thread as long as one thread is holding the lock.
+On the other hand, `binary semaphore` doesn't enforce ownership, meaning that any thread can release the semaphore, not just the one that acquired it.

+waiting thread implemented by `mutex` cannot be wakened up by another thread.

 ```
 Thread size: 3, counterLimit: 100
-Thread called: 300
+Thread called: 299
 ```

-But increasing `countLimit` can lead to the same problems: infinite loops.
-Or when the job is completed, but the results may not be as expected.
+But when the job is completed, but the results may not be as expected.
-Let's move on to the next chapter.
+Or increasing `countLimit` can lead to the same problems: infinite loops.
+Why do these things happen?

 ### 5. synchronized